metricly/metricly-docs/content/integrations/AWS-Integration/AWS-Detailed-Billing.md

 12. Select **Save Preferences**.

-## 2. Update your AWS integration in Metricly
+## 2. Update your AWS integration in CloudWisdom

 If you have just created your IAM role, **wait 2-5 minutes** for AWS to finalize its creation before proceeding to these steps.
-This ensures the new role has the correct s3 access permissions when added to Metricly.
+This ensures the new role has the correct s3 access permissions when added to CloudWisdom.

 1. From the top navigation menu, select **Integrations**.
 2. Select the **Amazon Web Services** card.